 I wanted to keep it, but at 22 it felt impossible.
 On my salary?
 Ostracized from my family and community?
 My ex-boyfriend wouldn’t even answer my calls.
 I knew I could not depend on him to help me.

 When I sat in the waiting room at Planned Parenthood, when the doctor did an uncomfortable vaginal ultrasound and showed me the small white oval that was my pregnancy, when I carefully took the white pills they gave me, and when I began bleeding and cramping, I felt dazed.
-An abortion wasn’t something a girl like me would ever have.
+Abortion wasn’t something a girl like me would ever have.

 How shameful.
 How sinful.
 How did I get here?